What is preferred stock?

 So how do you find preferred shares?
 I found our first shares on a lark.
 I was searching JPMorgan's ticker symbol JPM.
 That search also returned a result for JPM.PRD, JPMorgan's 5.75% depositary shares.
 If you have a company in mind, that's one way to find out whether they have preferred shares available.

 A more fruitful strategy: use a stock screener.
 Fidelity has an old, kludgy, but publicly-accessible preferred security screener.
-You won't be able to see the details for a security without a Fidelity account, but you can at least see what's available.
+You may not be able to see the details for a security without a Fidelity account, but you can at least see what's available.
 Other brokerages and media companies offer screening tools to their clients and subscribers.

 You can also invest in preferred shares through a fund.
 Funds hold shares of different companies, which mitigates your risk of loss from investing in any one company.
 Global X Us Preferred ETF and iShares Preferred and Income Securities ETF are two low-cost options.
 Research agency Morningstar offers a few more recommendations.